jasper-zheng/PyAudible/docs/EvaluationResult.md

   * **Fault was Detected:** Number of times that the receiver got incorrect data, but the fault was successfully detected and the transmission aborted.
   * **Fault Detection:** Number of times that the data was successfully transmitted, but an error was mistakenly reported.

 To improve the generality of the test, each round of test will repeat until 100 incorrect transmissions were made.
-The reliability `R` of the noise resistance mechanism could be represented as the probability that the receiver aborted the activation or detected the fault, given that the transmission was not successful.
+The reliability `R` of the noise resistance mechanism represents the probability that the receiver aborts the transmission or detects the fault, given that the transmission is not successful.
 Therefore, let `A` denotes the event that an activation was aborted, `D` denotes the event that a fault was detected, `F` denotes the event that a transmission was failed.
 According to the axioms of probability theory, the reliability  `R` could be calculated by:

 ![equation](https://latex.codecogs.com/svg.image?R&space;=&space;P((A&space;\cup&space;D)|F)=\frac{P(A\cup&space;D&space;\cap&space;F)}{P(F)})